Updated on December 2, 2016

 The awe-inspiring size of these dinosaurs reminds me of what the Bible has to say about Behemoth in the book of Job, chapter forty.
-The creature described in this passage has bones like bars of iron and a tail like a tree trunk.
-While some Bible commentaries say that this “Behemoth” must be an elephant or a hippo, neither of those animals have tails that look anything like a large tree trunk.
+The creature described in this passage has bones like bars of iron and a tail like a Cedar tree.
+While some Bible commentaries say that this “Behemoth” must be an elephant or a hippo, neither of those animals have tails that look anything like a Cedar tree.
 Overall, this Biblical description is a much better fit for a sauropod dinosaur.
 Just as this passage in Job reminds us of the power, glory and sovereignty of God by describing an enormous sauropod, may you be reminded to worship our Creator when you see or think about these awe-inspiring dinosaurs.

 “Look now at the behemoth, which I made along with you; he eats grass like an ox.